 B. Critical nutritional impairment as demonstrated by ALL of the following within 12 months preceding initial hospice certification:

 - Oral intake of nutrients and fluids insufficient to sustain life

 A. Rapid progression of ALS (2.A. or above)

 B. Life-threatening complications as demonstrated by ONE of the following within the last 12 months preceding initial hospice certification:

 - Recurrent aspiration pneumonia (with or without tube feedings)

 - Upper UTI, e.g., pyelonephritis

 - Recurrent fever after antibiotic therapy

-In end-stage ALS, two factors are critical in determining prognosis: ability to breathe, and to a lesser extent, ability to swallow.
+In end-stage ALS, two factors are critical in determining prognosis: the ability to breathe and, to a lesser extent, ability to swallow.

-If a patient meets the medical criteria above, they are by definition eligible to receive hospice services.
-Some patients may not meet the criteria, but may still be eligible for hospice care due to comorbidities or rapid functional decline.
-Contact one or our local Compassus program for consultations.
+If a patient meets the medical criteria above, they are, by definition, eligible to receive hospice services.
+Some patients may not meet the criteria but may still be eligible for hospice care due to comorbidities or rapid functional decline.
+Contact one of our local Compassus programs for consultations.